A Wedding in the Family

 The perpetrators were apprehended in December and brought to trial on Wednesday 28 January.
 The proceedings lasted for nine hours after which they were found guilty and all sentenced to death.

-James Ross, Inn Keeper
+James Hope, Inn Keeper

 Eventually James went into business on his own behalf and in 1840 was granted a Public House licence for the Victoria Hotel in Ross.
 In 1843 his license was renewed for the Ross Hotel which was established by William Saddler in 1835 and built by convicts using local, hand cut sandstone.